bigchaindb/site/_src/about.md

     description: Get our full media kit in one handy package.
     download: Download media kit (zip)
     link: /mediakit.zip

+intro: >
+    In your time, yes, but nowadays shut up!
+Besides, these are adult stemcells, harvested from perfectly healthy adults whom I killed for their stemcells.
+Oh, but you can.
+But you may have to metaphorically make a deal with the devil.
+And by "devil", I mean Robot Devil.
+And by "metaphorically", I mean get your coat.

 ---

 ## Our story